oltoko/wsmonitor/wsmonitor/readme.txt

 How to build ?
 --------------

-mvn assembly:assembly
+mvn install

 How to run ?
 ------------

-java -jar wsmonitor-1.0-SNAPSHOT-jar-with-dependencies.jar
+java -jar main/target/wsmonitor-main-1.0-SNAPSHOT-jar-with-dependencies.jar

 How to send comments ?
 ----------------------